Sign up to our Newsletter

 UCLA Law

 UCLA is another excellent law school in California that promises its students cutting-edge resources and scholars, clinical opportunities, and diverse extracurricular activities.
-While UCLA Law ranks 14th in the nation, it is best known for its environmental law program, which ranks number one.
+It is best known for its environmental law program, which ranks number one.

 As a pioneer in environmental law, UCLA created one of the first law clinics in the country to focus on environmental issues.
 This clinic is called the Frank G. Wells Clinic and focuses on diverse topics relating to public interests and non-profit groups.